 Overview of merger control activity during the last 12 months

-In 2015, Germany’s Federal Cartel Office (“FCO”) reviewed around 1,100 merger filings.A detailed review in phase II proceedings has been initiated and/or concluded in 11 cases during 2015 and in a further three cases since January 2016.
-Eight phase II proceedings were concluded with clearance being granted unconditionally, and one transaction subject to conditions and obligations.
-One transaction was prohibited and a further four were withdrawn by the parties.
-At the time of writing this article, three phase II proceedings are still ongoing.
+In 2017, Germany’s Federal Cartel Office (“FCO”) reviewed around 1,300 merger filings.A detailed review in Phase II proceedings has been initiated and/or concluded in 10 cases during 2017, and in a further three cases since January 2018.
+Out of the transactions reviewed in Phase II proceedings, three transactions were cleared unconditionally, and one transaction subject to conditions and obligations.
+One transaction was prohibited and a further five cases were withdrawn by the parties.
+At the time of writing this article, three Phase II proceedings are still ongoing.